 Beyond that, music is likely to power the next evolution of online fitness classes, whether conducted by a human or its AI replacement.

 So how do metaverse creators ensure that they’re integrating music into their digital worlds in a way that provides an enhanced listener experience and checks off the requisite boxes?
-And how do they guarantee that the content is copyright protected, licensed, and personalized?
+And how do they guarantee that the content is copyright protected, licensed, and personalised?

 ---

-Here’s a checklist of the most significant considerations behind music integration in the metaverse.
+Here’s a checklist of the most significant considerations behind music integration in the metaverse:

 1. The major challenge for web3 projects is typically licensing and rights management.

-There are specific licenses in play for on-demand, sync, and reproduction in any environment, including metaverse installations.
 But even in more mature arenas like streaming and live concerts, challenges still surround licensing, reporting, and content delivery.
-Other concerns include the navigation of copyright payouts, content ingestion, metadata management.
+Other concerns include the navigation of copyright payouts, content ingestion and metadata management.

-Perhaps the first step is to ensure buy-in from all IP owners.
 For starters, content (both the recording and underlying publishing) has to be paid for and adequately secured.
 That includes all licensing use cases and territories where a metaverse installation exists.

-Web3 projects — NFT, metaverse, or otherwise — typically struggle to obtain (or even understand) music rights from record labels and publishers.
 In the best-case scenarios, the process is simply time-consuming and complex, though more typically, considerable sums of money are required to secure proper clearances.

 In situations involving unsigned artists, or artists that control all of their rights, the licensing task is easier to navigate.
-However, building a catalog of credible content requires substantial licensing costs and extensive negotiations.
+However, building a catalogue of credible content requires substantial licensing costs and extensive negotiations.

-Properly engaging multiple rights holders is a Herculean task — most web3 developers have no idea where to start or whom to contact.
-Moreover, revenue distribution standards for all rights holders aren’t yet correctly established within metaverse creations, and there’s currently no framework for web3.
 Publishers, for example, may demand the same payouts as recording owners on NFTs, even though this isn’t the norm for traditional streaming services.

-Publishing is often the most complex and potential litigious area.
+Publishing is often the most complex and potentially litigious area.
 Often, there are multiple songwriters for a single song.
 Some of those writers may have actual representation by a publisher, which poses a serious question: Does the artist own all the rights?

 The result: prepare for some extended negotiations with IP owners that will probably demand a considerable chunk of revenues (or even equity) for their participation.

 Rights holders aren’t willing to take licensing risks on early-stage web3 projects.
-Substantial compensation might alleviate some of their fears, so Web3 companies must anticipate demands for large upfront payments — regardless of actual plays.
-Be aware that major labels and publishers may also demand a percentage share of the web3 company.
+Substantial compensation might alleviate some of their fears, so web3 companies must anticipate demands for large upfront payments — regardless of actual plays.

-“We are currently navigating licensing deals for clients that want to provide items like NFTs at scale, which involves deep discussions with rights holders and publishing organizations.
+ConRaso_TunedGlobal_3-1We are currently navigating licensing deals for clients that want to provide items like NFTs at scale, which involves deep discussions with rights holders and publishing organizations.
 It’s still difficult to create processes at scale, but I think there is a willingness to work through these items.”, Con Raso MD and Founder of Tuned GLobal explained.

-2. Tracking, reporting, and related data are significant considerations for music rights owners.
+2. Tracking, reporting and related data are significant considerations for music rights owners.

-Once a licensing deal is in place, factors like content ingestion, storage, playback, hosting, metadata, and reporting enter the picture.
+Once a licensing deal is in place, factors like content ingestion, storage, playback, hosting, metadata and reporting enter the picture.
 A deal’s a deal — but that doesn’t simplify the upcoming implementation challenges.

 Additionally, in many agreements involving music for NFTs or the metaverse, licensors don’t compensate for how often a track is played.
 So labels want more — they want to know what people are searching for and what content is most popular.
-These potential expectations require serious consideration among stakeholders and specialized tech management to track and report.

 Labels might suggest a list of backend music providers to web3 developers, and having that partner in place before implementation will accelerate a project while also managing budget expectations.